-This section discusses basic reset and interrupt mechanisms and the various sources of reset and interrupt in the MC9S08SH8.
+This section discusses basic reset and interrupt mechanisms and their various sources in the MC9S08DZ128 Series.
 Some interrupt sources from peripheral modules are discussed in greater detail within other sections of this data sheet.
 This section gathers basic information about all reset and interrupt sources in one place for easy reference.
-A few reset and interrupt sources, including the computer operating properly (COP) watchdog are not part of on-chip peripheral systems with their own chapters.
+A few reset and interrupt sources, including the computer operating properly (COP) watchdog, are not part of on-chip peripheral systems with their own chapters.